orm-loader¶

 - Tables are structural — semantics live downstream

-- Mixins define capabilities, not behaviour contracts
+- Mixins define capabilities

 - Protocols decouple infrastructure from implementations